thelifeofjay/thelifeofjay.github.io/README.md

-The website of James DOnaldson (link and files to be added soon)
+The website of James Donaldson (link and files to be added)